-- Be at least 18 years of age. - Complete training on the participant's service plan, which includes but is not limited to communication, mobility and behavioral needs. - Complete standard ODP required orientation and annual training. - Standard orientation includes all topics outlined in Chapter 6100.142 as well as the completion of SPeCTRUM 2.0 training. - Complete a Department-approved training on the common health conditions that may be associated with preventable deaths in people with an intellectual or developmental disability. - Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+• Be at least 18 years of age.

+- Complete training on the participant's service plan, which includes but is not limited to communication, mobility and behavioral needs. - Complete standard ODP required orientation and annual training. - Standard orientation includes all topics outlined in Chapter 6100.142 as well as the completion of SPeCTRUM 2.0 training. - Have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.

-If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:
+If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-bycase decision about whether to hire the person that includes consideration of the following factors:

-The nature of the crime;
+- The nature of the crime;

 - Facts surrounding the conviction;

 - Time elapsed since the conviction;

 - The evidence of the individual's rehabilitation; and

 - The nature and requirements of the job.